edorfaus/TC-06-stuff/preprocessor/README.md

-This preprocessor relaxes that by inserting spaces where necessary - both to start the comment at the first "//", and in the middle of any following "//" (turning them into "/ /") to ensure these problems don't occur..
+This preprocessor relaxes that by inserting spaces where necessary - both to start the comment at the first "//", and in the middle of any following "//" (turning them into "/ /") to ensure these problems don't occur.

 ### Number format unification